AnyaLang/SBB_ML/README.md

 ## 🔟 **CamemBERT**

 > CamemBERT is a state-of-the-art language model for French based on the RoBERTa architecture pretrained on the French subcorpus of the newly available multilingual corpus OSCAR.
+(Source: [CamemBERT](https://camembert-model.fr/))

 *Results for the Model with a different learning rate adjustement*